K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

   <tr>
     <td>addrLinkApi.do?currentPage={currentPage}&</td>
     <td>GET</td>
-    <td>Perform searching by recieving the  CurrentPage, Number of data per page (countPerPage), and word to search (keyword) as Paramater.</td>
+    <td>Perform searching by receiving the  CurrentPage, Number of data per page (countPerPage), and word to search (keyword) as Parameter.</td>
   </tr>
 </table>
-※  Refer to Annex A. for detailed definition of the API.
+※  Refer to Annex A. for a detailed definition of the API.

 #### <a name="16"/>4.2.2.
 Road Name Address Manage Service
 <table>